bradleyeckert/chad/doc/isa.md

-which you can get for free if you are targeting an FPGA, or can get at all if you are targeting an ASIC, will readily synthesize a `chad` processor out of 200 or so lines of Verilog.
+which you can get for free if you are targeting an FPGA, or can get at all if you are targeting an ASIC, will readily synthesize a `chad` processor out of its 200 or so lines of Verilog.

 What Chuck Moore demonstrated with MISC was the utility of small stacks.
 His Novix architecture from the 1980s had stacks made of 256-cell